 CARES Act stimulus package to provide relief to taxpayers, businesses

-The Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”), which was signed into law on March 27, provides assistance, including new SBA loan programs, to small businesses during the COVID-19 outbreak.
-The following is intended to provide a general overview of the relief that is provided by the CARES Act to small businesses.
+The Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”), which was signed into law on March 27, provides relief to both individual taxpayers and businesses in various ways.
+The following is intended to provide a general overview of the relief that is provided by the CARES Act to taxpayers.
 Stay tuned for further updates.

 - A refundable payroll tax credit for 50% of wages paid by employers to employees during the COVID-19 crisis is available to employers whose operations were suspended or gross receipts were reduced by more than 50% compared to the same quarter in 2019.
 Certain limitations apply if the employer has more than 100 full-time employees, but for those with fewer than 100 employees, all wages apply for the credit.
 The credit is provided for the first $10,000 of compensation paid to the employee, and the wages must be paid between March 13, 2020, and December 31, 2020.

 - This credit is not available for employers that receive a loan under the Paycheck Protection Program.

 - Employers with multiple related entities should consider the application of aggregation rules.

 - Because the bill also defers the employer side of Social Security payroll taxes this year (discussed below), qualifying companies can receive payments in advance since this credit is refundable.

 - Employers and self-employed individuals can defer their portion of Social Security tax deposits owed in 2020 and can delay such payments of Social Security tax over the following two years, with half payable by the end of 2021 and the other half payable by the end of 2022.

 - This program is not available for taxpayers who have indebtedness forgiven as part of the Paycheck Protection Program.